Read this case study to learn how skillfully we redesigned SmartSheer's website and let them reduce the project cost into the bargain.

 In this post, we discuss some common problems that occur in the process of WordPress website development and when using the system.
-There can be a number of possible causes, starting from wrong admin credentials and ending with corrupted data.
-We also share the ways to resolve these issues.
-We hope this information should be useful both for a WordPress site developer and an ordinary user.
+There can be a number of possible issues, starting from wrong admin credentials and ending with corrupted data.
+You will also learn about some methods to resolve these problems.
+We hope this information will be useful both for a WordPress site developer and an ordinary user.

 Ask a small business owner what content management system (CMS) comes to their mind first.
-We’re sure that, 9 times out of 10, the answer would be ‘WordPress.’
+We’re sure that nine times out of ten the answer is “WordPress.”
 There are lots of reasons for this popularity.
 We’ve talked about these on numerous occasions.

 Installing the system and building a simple site based on this CMS don’t require a professional WordPress website developer.
 However, as the site grows more complex and an increasing number of third-party add-ons are tacked onto it, it may begin manifesting all sorts of quirks.

 In many cases, a layman doesn’t have enough expertise to find out what causes these issues exactly.
-That’s when the services of an expert WordPress developer or WordPress development agency come in indispensable.
+That’s when the services of an expert WordPress developer or WordPress development agency are indispensable.

-The PSD2HTML WordPress development experts have fixed issues on thousands of WordPress websites.
-In this post, we would like to touch upon some common problems we’ve come across in our work and suggest the best remedies to help you put things right.
+The PSD2HTML WordPress website development experts have fixed problems with WordPress on thousands of websites.
+In this post, we would like to touch upon some common issues we’ve come across in our work and suggest the best remedies to help you put things right.

 Headache #1: No Connection to the Database